playsaurus-inc/mine-bot/README.md

 ## 🚢 Deployment

-We use the "Release to deploy" methodology:
+Simply create a new release in GitHub and the website will be automatically deployed to the server.

-1. Create a new GitHub release.
+> [!NOTE]
-2. A GitHub Action will automatically merge the `main` branch into the `production` branch, and then later it will SSH into the server and run the deployment script (`deploy.sh`).
+> **How it works:** When you create a new Github release, a GitHub Action will merge the `main` branch into the `production` branch and Forge will deploy the changes.
+The deployment is handled by Laravel Forge using the `production` branch.

 > [!NOTE]
 > Always create releases from the `main` branch to ensure all tested changes are included in the deployment.